-Liz Lambson, copywriter for Kennedy Violins, is a bass player, luthier, and writer from Colorado Springs, Colorado.
+Liz Lambson is a bass player, luthier, and writer from Colorado Springs, Colorado.
 With a bachelor’s degree in music and English minor from Brigham Young University, Liz has performed with the Mormon Tabernacle Choir and Orchestra at Temple Square, Ballet West, Vancouver Symphony, Columbia Symphony, American Festival Orchestra, and Utah Shakespeare Festival as well as several rock, folk, and jazz bands.

 Liz has performed with notable artists such as Peter Cetera, Audra McDonald, Renee Fleming, Sissel, and Michael Martin Murphy, and has performed on movie soundtracks including Forever Strong.
 She released an album of original folk songs in 2006 (Liz Rhodes, Red and Yellow) on guitar and vocals.
 Her writing experience includes working as editor of Eagle's Eye magazine, writing and editing copy for small business and corporate websites, creative writing, and blogging.

-Liz and her husband moved to Oregon in 2009.
-She enjoys painting, cross stitch, woodworking, and spending time with her two beautiful sons.
+Liz enjoys painting, cross stitch, woodworking, and spending time with her husband and two mischievous sons.

 Travis began playing the violin at the age of eight in the Portland public school string program.
-Recently, he has completed his Bachelor's degree in music performance from Portland State University and has been completely engrossed in the Northwest music culture.
-Travis has a private studio where he teaches students, in addition to performing with various ensembles and orchestras in the area including the Vancouver Symphony, Portland Columbia Symphony, Classical Revolution, The Degenerate Art Ensemble, and the Contemporary Portland Orchestra Project.
+He recently completed his Bachelor's degree in music performance from Portland State University and has been completely engrossed in the Northwest music culture.
+Travis has a private studio where he teaches students.
+He also performs with various ensembles and orchestras in the area including the Vancouver Symphony, Portland Columbia Symphony, Classical Revolution, Degenerate Art Ensemble, and Contemporary Portland Orchestra Project.